Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 \end{bmatrix}
 $$

-From the definition of [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) you might notice that $XX^T$ is proportional to the sample covariance matrix of the dataset X. Intuitively, if the mean is 0, the sum becomes a dot product, which gives the similarity to matrix multiplication.
+From the definition of [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) you might notice that $XX^T$ is proportional to the sample covariance matrix of the dataset X. If the mean is 0, the sum becomes a dot product.
+Like matrix multiplication.
 How does covariance change if we have 2 transformation matrices?
 Let $O=RS$, the combined transformation.
 Then the covariance of this 3D Gaussian is $\Sigma=OO^T$.
-From [properties of the transposition](https://en.wikipedia.org/wiki/Transpose) we know that $(AB)^T =  B^T A^T$.
+From [the properties of the transposition](https://en.wikipedia.org/wiki/Transpose), we know that $(AB)^T =  B^T A^T$.
 Then $\Sigma=RSS^TR^T$.
-Scale matrix is diagonal, so $S^T=S$.
+The scale matrix is diagonal, so $S^T=S$.
 The transposition of the rotation matrix is equal to its inverse.
-This might come handy during debugging.
+This might come in handy during debugging.
 Be prepared for [left/right-handedness](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Orientation_and_handedness) issues.

 > Covariance is the parameter of the Gaussian.
 It's better if you don't think of "calculating the covariance matrix given scale and rotation".
-Instead, the Gaussian is parametrized by the covariance and so it happens that $RSS^TR^T$ gives a corresponding covariance matrix.
+Instead, the Gaussian is parametrized by the covariance.
+So it happens that $RSS^TR^T$ gives a covariance matrix.
 Not sure if this makes sense, but I found this to be clearer.
-It also helps that backpropagation is easier with rotation and scale instead of the raw matrix.
-Covariance matrices have to be symmetric (not a problem for us) and positive semi-definite (oops!).
+Additionally, backpropagation is easier with rotation and scale instead of the raw matrix.
+Covariance matrices have to be symmetric and positive semi-definite.

 <Figure>
   <BlogImage
     src="./gaussian-transposed-rotation.jpg"
-    alt="Example model that looks incorrectly."
+    alt="Example model that looks incorrect."
   />
   <Figcaption>

-Rendered model with inverted rotation matrix.
+Model rendered with the inverted rotation matrix.

   </Figcaption>
 </Figure>